MikkySnow/TFHE-examples/README.md

-# THFE Code Samples
+# TFHE Code Samples

-Samples how to use THFE – library for Fully Homomorphic Encryption
+Samples how to use TFHE – library for Fully Homomorphic Encryption